knowron/docs/docs/Features/logbook.en.md

 The digital logbook allows users to **create entries specific to individual machines**, where they can share text and video content for all their colleagues in the shop floor.

 ## How to get started with the machine logbook
 First, scan the machine whose logbook you want to access.
 You can do this by scanning the QR code attached to it or typing in the serial number.
-Afterwards, simply tap on the "Logbook" icon under the product image!
+Afterwards, simply tap on the "Logbook" :material-history: icon under the product image!

 You **cannot** access the logbook from a Product Line.